bigfootdood/mountainhouse/README.md

   **Rotation:** rotate along given axis (rembember this is in *radians*)

-  **Camera position:** Where the camera is after the model is clicked on
+  **Camera position:** Where the camera is after the model is clicked on. *Note: Only the Greenhouse has a camera position set.
+Clicking on any other model will result in strange camera positions until updated.*

   **Photo & Video:** Paths to the background photo in the modal and the video that plays in the modal